Just wanted to say how much I’m enjoying the game - all aspects - design, narrative, gameplay, audio - all of it just delightful! I’m utterly hooked.

 It definitely is unrealistic to play on unforgiving mode with the current map shuffling, at least as a beginner.
 I did it up until emerald from the beginning of early access, but that was on a static map, so you didn’t encounter the bugs that are now present, plus I could memorize the map.
 I could probably do so now (i don’t because I wanted to keep my old game and start a new one), but only because I now know the tricks of the zee.
 My advice is to get your footing on merciful, then switch it over and play a game on unforgiving with all of the fun of dying horribly because you did something you knew was a bad idea.

 I also may be in the minority here, but I dislike the idea of calling unforgiving a hardcore mode.
 It is, I think, the way the game is meant to be experienced.
 Die a lot.
 Die even more.
 Finally decide to try something else and get further before you die.
 Promoting merciful as normal I think would just suggest that dying isn’t something that will - even should - happen.
 That’s not to say it should be described as easy mode either, just that I think their names describe them more aptly than hardcore and normal or even normal and easy.
-Maybe have merciful say something like &quotfor those zee-captains that prefer to get their feet in a slightly less deadly environment.&quot
+Maybe have merciful say something like "for those zee-captains that prefer to get their feet in a slightly less deadly environment."

-I mean, I get that people will get frustrated by the common death, but to me that’s really part of the charm of the game and I would hate to have others lose that experience because they’re more used to the idea of their characters being more permanent.
+I mean, I get that people will get frustrated by the common death, but to me that’s really part of the charm of the game and I would hate to have others lose that experience because they’re more used to the idea of their characters being more permanent. edited by Kerine on 8/16/2014

 there’s a ‘navigation’ bug due for correction in the next game update, scheduled for later this month. it will address the tendency of the game to give bad directions. still, don’t expect laser precision and GPS coordinates.

-in the meantime (and even after) try using your &quotzee-bat&quot guidance system when out at zee (keyboard letter ‘z’). the little beast has quite a range and will mark ports it finds on the chart. you might not find the place you’re looking for, but you should be able to find something.[li]
+in the meantime (and even after) try using your "zee-bat" guidance system when out at zee (keyboard letter ‘z’). the little beast has quite a range and will mark ports it finds on the chart. you might not find the place you’re looking for, but you should be able to find something.[li]

 [quote=Kerine]

 I also may be in the minority here, but I dislike the idea of calling unforgiving a hardcore mode.
 It is, I think, the way the game is meant to be experienced.
 Die a lot.
 Die even more.
 Finally decide to try something else and get further before you die.
 Promoting merciful as normal I think would just suggest that dying isn’t something that will - even should - happen.
 That’s not to say it should be described as easy mode either, just that I think their names describe them more aptly than hardcore and normal or even normal and easy.
-Maybe have merciful say something like &quotfor those zee-captains that prefer to get their feet in a slightly less deadly environment.&quot
+Maybe have merciful say something like "for those zee-captains that prefer to get their feet in a slightly less deadly environment." edited by Kerine on 8/16/2014[/quote]

 Thanks so much for the encouraging advice, Kerine.
 I’m beginning to get the hang of things but I was starting to get disheartened by the constant dying of death every 20 mins or so.
 Nice to know it’s not me being a complete idiot all the time.